maskaz/homeassistant-python-dashboard/README.md

          To work this widget needs additional template added to your Home Assistant configuration.yaml:

-        !! remember about commas after each  "{"entity_id":(...)" lines, but last cannot have it !!
+        !! remember about commas after each  "{"entity_id":(...)" line, but last one cannot have it !!
         Save json file